-- All floor wall junctions must have at least a four inch coved base.
-NOTE: Building code requirements in commercial building may require a six inch coved base.
+- All floor wall junctions must have at least a four-inch coved base.
+NOTE: Building code requirements for commercial buildings may require a six-inch coved base.

 - Carpet is not allowed in food preparation, service or storage areas.

-- All wood surfaces (doors, trim, shelves, cabinets, etc.) must be sealed.
-This allows for a cleanable, non-porous surface.
+- All wood surfaces (doors, trim, shelves, cabinets, etc.) must be sealed to allow for a cleanable, non-porous surface.

-- No exposed plumbing or wiring is allowed.
+- Exposed plumbing or wiring is not allowed.